-If a class/subject teacher has concerns about academic progress of any pupil, he/she should raise that with the Head of Year and the SENDCO/Head of Learning Support.
+If a class/subject teacher has concerns about academic progress of any pupil, he/she should raise that with the Head of Year and the SENDCO.

 Form Teachers are responsible for a pupil's progress pastorally and are responsible for assessment of a pupil's progress in areas other than attainment, e.g. in their wider development or social needs.
 They will report their concerns to their Head of Year.